BDX-town/Mangane/docs/architecture/SECURITY_RUNTIME_INVENTORY.md

 ## 5. React Query interaction

 The application uses one global `QueryClient` with an infinite cache lifetime.
-The inspected authentication and API helpers do not clear, partition or recreate that client.
+The account-purge coordinator cancels and clears that client during logout/removal.
+Account switching advances a tab-session generation, account purge durably revokes an account generation, and the stateful Axios response interceptor rejects late results before action callbacks can commit them.
+Query-key partitioning remains later architecture work.

-This establishes a mandatory Phase 0 question: whether every query key and mutation is scoped by account and instance, and whether logout/account switching clears all account-private data.
+This establishes a mandatory Phase 0 question: whether every query key and mutation is scoped by account and instance, and whether account switching plus late work can expose account-private data.

 Until that inventory is complete: